Partner | ALN Kenya | Anjarwalla & Khanna

 - Sonal is ranked Band 1 under the Banking & Finance category in Kenya and Foreign Expert in Tanzania by Chambers Global in 2022.

-- Sonal has been recognised as a ‘leading individual’ in banking & finance by Legal 500, 2022.
+- Sonal has been recognised as a ‘leading individual’ in banking, finance and capital markets by Legal 500, 2022 and 2023.

 - Sonal is ranked as a ‘highly regarded’ lawyer in the areas of Banking, Capital Markets and Project Finance by IFLR1000 2014 – 2021.